isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 - RDS
 - Load-Balancer
 - Autoscaling Group
-- LaunchConfiguration including a user-data script
+- LaunchConfiguration (and a user-data script included)
 - IAM Roles
 - CloudWatch

 ## Prerequisite resources
-- AWS cli configure
+- AWS cli configure with suitable privileges
 - AWS S3 bucket holding the terraform statefile
 - Dynamodb use for lock the statefile
 - An admin RSA public key (so you could connect to the instances with SSH)
-- S3 Bucket with a tar file of your application/chef cookbook (I used my cookbok you can find in [this repo](https://github.com/isaacTadela/Chef_ec2) )
+- S3 Bucket with your artifacts, tar files of your web-application and a chef cookbooks (I used my cookboks you can find in [this repo](https://github.com/isaacTadela/Chef_ec2) )

 ## Persistence
-- The terraform statefile is stored in an AWS S3 bucket
+- The terraform statefile is stored in an AWS S3 bucke
-- Use AWS dynamoDB to lock the statefile
+- The terraform lock file is stored in AWS Dynamodb

 ## Requirements